Ismism

-Ismism is the fourth studio album by English duo Godley & Creme, released in October 1981 by Polydor Records.
+Ismism is the fourth studio album by the English duo Godley & Creme, released in October 1981 by Polydor Records.
 In the US it was released under the name Snack Attack.
 It was recorded between April–May 1980 at Lymehouse Studios in Leatherhead, Surrey and engineered and re-mixed at Nigel Gray's Surrey Sound Studios.

 Ismism peaked at No. 29 on the UK Albums Chart and at No. 28 on the Dutch Albums Chart, making it their best-selling studio album.
 Three singles were released from the album: "Under Your Thumb", "Wedding Bells" and "Snack Attack", with the first two singles charting within the Top 10 on the UK Singles Chart.

 Ismism was reissued on CD in 2004 under Ismism...
 Plus name (with other Godley & Creme albums) with singles' B-sides as bonus tracks.

 Artwork

 The album's cover artwork, designed by Ben Kelly, originally was in white with the title spelt out via holes in the cover which showed a contrasting colour beneath.
 Later versions used coloured dots instead of holes.
 An alternative version of the cover featured a black background.